wbrandow/ComputerGraphics_Cplusplus_OpenGL/README.md

  - stb_image - github.com/nothings/stb

  # Lessons Learned
  This project involved more than getting good practice with C++ and some very useful graphics libraries.
-This was an excellent trigonometry and linear algebra refresher.
-It was also good to get practice in Visual Studio IDE.
+This was a behind the scenes look at how programs like Blender and AutoCAD work.
+Both of these are written using OpenGL.
+Having this deeper understanding of these programs will make them much easier to learn.
+ This has also been important practice in creating modular code.
+My Shape.cpp file can be reused on future projects to quickly create new scenes in a fraction of the time.
+This skill is useful in all disciplines of software development, not just computer graphics.

  # Future Development
- Work on this code is still ongoing.
-As part of this project several more objects will be added.
-I will add several more methods to Shape.cpp for shapes, such as, tori, and spheres.
-In the future, I would like to finish the table as well and make an entire room.
-I will also add additional light sources such as windows and lamps.

- From a code maintenance standpoint, I would like to move input processing functions into their own .cpp file.
-This will make the code easier to read and understand.
-It will also ensure easy reuse of common input processing methods for other projects.
+Work on this project is still ongoing.
+I would like to spend more time texturing the objects and adding shadows in order to make the scene more realistic.
+I would also like to add code to prevent the camera from passing through the objects.
+After that I will likely stop adding to this scene and rather focus on refactoring the code to ensure I'm able to reuse as much as possible in future projects.
+For example, I would like to move input processing functions into their own .cpp file.